Javonet/javonet-docs/v1/calling-methods/create-instance-and-calling-instance-methods.md

 :::options
 :title: Creating instance and calling instance methods
 :description: This section describes how to invoke instance methods
+:related_articles: calling-methods/invoking-static-methods, getting-started/fluent-interface
 :::

 # Creating instance and calling instance methods

-JavOnet lets you create instances of any type from `{called_name}`.
+Javonet lets you create instances of any type from `{called_name}`.

-Assuming we have a custom .NET Framework DLL with the following class inside
+Assuming we have a custom `{called_name}` with the following class inside

 :::code
 :called_source: v1/snippets/`{called_technology}`/TestClass.`{called_ext}`